tisztamo/protosun/_posts/2015-06-27-controlling-spaceship-dom-events.md

 ### Rendering the engine flame: View logic in logic-less templates

-Displaying the flame of the main engine is a nice effect, and - as a visual feedback - it also helps the player learn driving the ship.
+Displaying the flame of the main engine is a nice effect, and - as a visual feedback - it also helps the player to learn driving the ship.
 The problem is that the flame has to be only displayed while the engine is running.
 We need a way to map the `engineRunning` property of `SpaceShip` to the displayed state of the flame.

 > Logic-less templates aren't really logicless, they just contain less logic.
 Their goal is to prevent business logic to find its way into the template, but view-specific logic must be implemented somehow.
 Conditional display and iteration are available in every logic-less template language to support view logic implementation.